Victor LaValle: Literary career

 The Devil in Silver, published by Spiegel & Grau in August 21, 2012, is the story of Pepper, a sane man sent for observation to a mental hospital.
 There he encounters a monster known as the Devil roaming the nighttime halls.
 He teams up with other patients to fight the mental confusion of the drugs he is required to take, the staff, and the monster.

-The Ballad of Black Tom, a novella, was published by Tor Books on February 16, 2016.
-It is a retelling of the H. P. Lovecraft story "The Horror at Red Hook" from the point of view of a young black man living in Harlem with a reference to the Nation of Gods and Earths.
+The Ballad of Black Tom, a novella, was published by Tor Dot Com on February 16, 2016.
+It is a retelling of the H. P. Lovecraft story "The Horror at Red Hook" from the point of view of a young Black man living in Harlem with a reference to the Nation of Gods and Earths.

 The Changeling was published in 2017 by Spiegel & Grau and received critical acclaim.
 It was selected as one of 2017's ten best books by New York Public Library and won a 2018 World Fantasy Award for Best Novel, the 2018 Locus Award for Horror Novel, and the 2018 British Fantasy Award for Horror Novel.

 Destroyer, a graphic novel published in 2017 by Boom!
-Studios, is a modern retelling of Frankenstein.
+Studios, is a modern retelling of Frankenstein (1818).
 The story follows an African-American descendant of Dr. Frankenstein, her only son who was killed in a police encounter, and the monster from the original novel who has long given up on peace.